hal/model-graph/README.md

     The capability node holds just the name of the capability.

+Finally the database contains one Version node with three properties:

+- management-major-version
+- management-micro-version
+- management-minor-version

 See the Neo4j browser for the complete list of nodes, relations and properties.

 ## Get Started